getCUJO/MIPS-X/README.md

 # MIPS-X Firmware Emulation Framework, on top of ARM-X

-Note: This repo is already deprecated, as ARM-X moved to Docker architecture.
-Check the MIPS-X branch on https://github.com/therealsaumil/armx for the real deal.
+Note: As ARM-X moved to Docker architecture, please also check the MIPS-X branch on https://github.com/therealsaumil/armx for the real deal.

 Steps to start:
 1. ARM-X install instructions on Kali are here: docs/install-armx-kali.md